Pauldwyer/Yoga-club/README.md

 - [Couldinary](https://cloudinary.com/) Was used to host some of the pictures for this project.
 - [Coolors](https://coolors.co/) Was used to generate the colour palette and to decide font colour to create a good contrast between background colour and text.
 - [Am I Responsive](https://ui.dev/amiresponsive) Was used to generate the various screen sizes screen shot at the top of the readme.
-- [Font Awesom](https://fontawesome.com/) Was used for Yin Yang icons throughout the index page and social media icons in the footer.